 “You know I don’t like it when you talk like that,” my father said.

 Shaking my head at his reprimand for using the word “crap” I put the car into reverse.
 I scanned the sides of the road as I backed up looking for what had caught my father’s eye.
 He was famous for spotting trash that he claimed “still had some life” in it along the sides of the road.
+It’s no surprise one of his first jobs were with the trash hauling service.
 I couldn’t remember how many times we had stopped on the side of road to throw an old ice chest or a moldy couch into the back of his beat up blue Chevy truck.

 But we weren’t in his truck, and I wasn’t sure I wanted some old piece of furniture jammed into the trunk of my new car.